 Ben Donato-Woodger, Coordinator, Facilitator

-Ben started organizing in 2006 after doing a project on climate change in school and feeling shocked with the magnitude of the problem.
-Ben enrolled in Marshall Ganz's class People, Power, and Change in his fourth year, while simaultaneously obtaining a Bachelor of Arts in Social Anthropology.
+Ben started organizing in 2006 after doing a project on climate change in school and feeling shocked by the magnitude of the problem.
+Ben enrolled in Marshall Ganz's class People, Power, and Change in his fourth year, while simultaneously obtaining a Bachelor of Arts in Social Anthropology.
 He then brought back his knowledge of organizing to train organizers in the queer, climate, and progressive movements in Toronto and Etobicoke.
 He is a bit of a dog person.